Kranyai/SimpleSocketBridge/README.md

 # SimpleSocketBridge (SSB)

-Raw-socket Unreal Engine 5.5 data bridge for tight simulation and reinforcement learning loops.
+Low-latency, high-throughput binary transport for tight simulation and reinforcement-learning loops, with first-class Unreal Engine 5.5 integration.

-SSB enables low-latency, high-throughput data exchange between Unreal and an external process (commonly Python), without relying on Unreal RPC, reflection, or shared memory.
+SSB can be used either as an Unreal Engine component or as an independent standalone runtime for simulator and control pipelines.

 ---